Saturday, December 30, 2017

 all floating, all shifting, none stable, all beautiful, all sick

-Drawn erotic drops from an ancient dinner party burn and heal
+Drawn erotic drops from an ancient drinking party burn and heal

 in cities of the sun and the rain, funneling pure din